Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

-- **Engagement Activities**: Introduce interactive activities that build community spirit and enhance participation in future events, ensuring that each activity is designed based on participant feedback to maximize engagement and effectiveness.
+- **Engagement Activities**: Introduce interactive activities to foster community spirit and enhance participation in future events, ensuring that each activity is designed based on participant feedback to maximize engagement and effectiveness.

 - **Theme-Based Sessions**: Explore various themes for future sessions based on participant suggestions to keep interactions fresh and relevant.